Monte Carlo Tree Search with Tensor Factorization for Optimization Problems in Robotics: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we present an approach called \textit{Tensor Train Tree Search} (TTTS), a method that leverages tensor factorization to exploit the redundancy in decision trees for robot optimization.
-The key idea is to represent a multi-layer decision tree as a high-dimensional tensor and apply tensor factorization—specifically the TT-Cross approximation—to obtain its Tensor Train (TT) format, which then enables efficient Monte Carlo Tree Search.
-We demonstrate the effectiveness of the proposed approach across diverse domains in simulation, including inverse kinematics, motion planning around obstacles, planar pushing with face switching, and legged robot manipulation.
+In this work, we present \textit{Tensor Train Tree Search} (TTTS), which combines tensor factorization with Monte Carlo Tree Search for generalized robot optimization.
+The key idea is to represent the full decision tree as a high-dimensional tensor and obtain a compact TT approximation covering all candidate branches.
+This TT model serves as an informative global guide, in which node values at every layer are efficiently computed via TT contractions, concentrating early exploration near high-value regions.
+Furthermore, UCB-driven strategic search in MCTS is employed for asymptotic global convergence.
+We demonstrate the effectiveness of TTTS across diverse domains in simulation, including inverse kinematics, motion planning around obstacles, planar pushing with face switching, and legged robot manipulation.
 Furthermore, a real-world experiment on bimanual whole-body manipulation highlights the practical efficiency of TTTS in enabling fast sampling-based model predictive control.

 While these results establish the promise of TTTS, several open challenges remain.
+TTTS is currently formulated under a deterministic action execution assumption, where each action sequence yields a consistent system output, which is a natural assumption for standard model-based planning and control.
+However, this assumption may not hold in the presence of real-world stochasticity.
+Looking ahead, extending TTTS to stochastic settings (e.g., via chance-constraint formulations, robust cost objectives, or belief-space tree search) represents a promising direction for further broadening its applicability.

-In particular, TT-Cross provides an efficient global approximation by actively querying function values, but it faces scalability issues in very high-dimensional settings (e.g., with visual observations).
-To address this limitation, we plan to integrate TT with neural networks in a data-driven manner \citep{dolgov2023data, steinlechner2016riemannian, novikov2021tensor}, where the key idea is to learn compact TT cores such that the reconstructed tensor accurately approximates the observed elements.
+In this work, we apply TT-Cross to obtain the TT model by actively querying function values, but TT-Cross faces scalability issues in very high-dimensional settings (e.g., with visual observations).
+To address this limitation, TT cores can be learned via neural networks in a data-driven manner \citep{dolgov2023data, steinlechner2016riemannian, novikov2021tensor}.

 Beyond TT, we can also explore improvements to the tree representation itself.
 In this work we employ the standard TT format to approximate the decision tree and exploit its separable structure, which improves both search efficiency and memory usage.
 For future work, we aim to investigate Quantized Tensor Train (QTT) decomposition \citep{dolgov2012fast}, which provides a multi-resolution embedding by reshaping each dimension into a sequence of binary (or small) modes.
 This hierarchical representation aligns naturally with the layered structure of decision trees, enabling coarse-to-fine reasoning and facilitating more efficient branch-and-bound procedures that can significantly reduce computation time for global optimization.